Stranraer F.C.: Records

 In 1990, Stranraer became the first side to win a Scottish Cup tie on penalties, defeating Kilmarnock 4–3 after a 0–0 draw in the second round replay.

 The club hold the record for a shirt sponsorship deal.
-Stena Line have been on the front of the shirts since the start of 1996–97 season (and Sealink from 1988–89).
-As the Sealink brand was renamed Stena Line, as of the start of the 2022–23 season the club's sponsor has remained the same for over 30 seasons.
+Stena Line have been on the front of the shirts since the start of 1996–97 season (and Sealink from 1988 to 1989).
+As the Sealink brand was renamed Stena Line, as of the start of the 2025–26 season the club's sponsor has remained the same for over 35 seasons, making it one of the longest-standing sponsorships in world football, and the current longest unbroken sponsorship record in UK football.